hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-scale-out-object-storage-node.md

 Perform the following steps to remove the disks from ring:

-1. Log in to Undercloud from Seed.
+1. Log in to undercloud from seed.

-		# ssh heat-admin@<Undercloud IP address>
+		# ssh heat-admin@<undercloud IP address>
 		# sudo -i

 2. Change the directory to ring builder.